zhangfenbao/confucius_backend/README.md

 - Python 3.10 or higher
 - Database supporting async sessions
+  - Storage is used for user accounts, service keys, workspace settings and conversation history.
+Currently, the app requires PostgresSQL, but more database types are planned for the future.
 - API keys for:
   - Large Language Model provider
   - Text-to-Speech provider
   - Speech-to-Text provider
+  - Real-time media transport

 ### Installation Steps